Mrnikifabio/pihuddisplay/README.md

 ## Issues
 - Issues with ELM hardware and software: connection pretty unstable, probably depends on the cheap usb adapter I've used).
-- Inconsistencies with lyrics display due to API limitations: sadly as you can see also in the repo I've linked under the aknwoledgements, Spotify is limiting the Lyrics feature to Premium account only.
-This means that to use fully the Lyrics feature inside this project you must host your own API endpoint with your premium account.
-The one used inside the repo might not always work.
+- ~~Inconsistencies with lyrics display due to API limitations~~ (Has been solved by changing the Lyrics backend with LRCLIB)
 ## Acknowledgments
 Huge thanks to the author of various libraries I've used:
 - ELM Qt-Based abstraction by [GitHub Snipesy/Elm327-Qt-Primitive-Implementation ](https://github.com/Snipesy/Elm327-Qt-Primitive-Implementation)
-- The Spotify Lyrics endpoint code by [GitHub akashrchandran/spotify-lyrics-api](https://github.com/akashrchandran/spotify-lyrics-api)
+- ~~The Spotify Lyrics endpoint code by [GitHub akashrchandran/spotify-lyrics-api](https://github.com/akashrchandran/spotify-lyrics-api)~~
+- Lyrics are now provided by the open source project [GitHub tranxuanthang/lrclib](https://github.com/tranxuanthang/lrclib)
 - Modern Http abstration used to access the Spotify API by [GitHub flaviotordini/http](https://github.com/flaviotordini/http)
 - The QR Code Generator library: used to provide the login url from the Spotify API by [GitHub nayuki/QR-Code-generator](https://github.com/nayuki/QR-Code-generator)